pradavic-1972/epson-qx11-research/Reverse Engineering/GAVDP.md

 The next section focuses on **scroll/erase behavior**, which is central to the QX-11 display system.
+## 4. Scroll/Erase Engine — SCROLL_IDX, MODE_FLAGS.bit8, and D462

+The QX-11 does **not** scroll screen contents by copying VRAM.
+Instead, GAVDP implements a **hardware scroll/erase engine** that operates through:

+- The ring-buffer row index (`SCROLL_IDX`)
+- The scroll/erase mode bit (`MODE_FLAGS.bit8`)
+- An additional VRAM location (`D462`) used as a scroll reference or boundary

+This mechanism is essential for reproducing correct QX-11 behavior.

+---

+## 4.1 SCROLL_IDX — the ring buffer origin

+From Section 3, `SCROLL_IDX` defines the logical top row of the screen:

+- Logical row 0 → points to physical row `SCROLL_IDX`
+- Logical row 1 → points to `(SCROLL_IDX + 1) mod 25`
+- …
+- Logical row 24 → points to `(SCROLL_IDX + 24) mod 25`

+This is why scrolling upward by one line does **not** require rewriting the entire text area.

+The emulator must treat this register as an immediate state-change, not a bitmap operation.

+---

+## 4.2 D462 — scroll reference / clear boundary

+At VRAM physical address **0x8D462**, the BIOS writes a value during every scroll operation.

+Based on logs and behavior:

+- D462 appears to encode the **target row** or **reset row** used when clearing the line newly entering the window after a scroll.
+- It is always written *while scroll/erase mode is active*.
+- The exact details remain partially undocumented, but the pattern is:

+  1. BIOS enters scroll/erase mode (MODE_FLAGS.bit8 = 1)
+  2. BIOS updates SCROLL_IDX
+  3. BIOS writes to D462
+  4. BIOS performs a sequence of VRAM writes that trigger erase/clear behavior
+  5. BIOS exits scroll/erase mode (MODE_FLAGS.bit8 = 0)

+The emulator should **capture** the value written to D462 and make it available to the scroll engine, even if full semantics are not yet decoded.

+---

+## 4.3 MODE_FLAGS.bit8 — enabling the scroll/erase engine

+`MODE_FLAGS` contains a critical bit:

+- **Bit 8 = Scroll/Erase Mode Enable**

+When **bit 8 = 1**, VRAM writes are **not pixel writes**.
+Instead, they are interpreted as **commands** to the GAVDP scroll engine.

+### Effects in scroll/erase mode:

+- Writes in the text area clear rows rather than store bitmap data.
+- Writes to D462 and adjacent fields cause region-specific blanking.
+- Writes may increment or synchronize internal pointers.

+### Effects when bit 8 goes back to 0:

+- VRAM writes resume normal 1-bpp behavior.
+- The newly exposed line is now clean and ready for rendering characters.
+- SCROLL_IDX now points to the correct new origin row.

+---

+## 4.4 The scroll sequence (as observed from BIOS logs)

+A typical upward scroll initiated by the BIOS follows this pattern:

+1. **Enable scroll mode**
+   MODE_FLAGS |= 0x0100

+2. **Update ring buffer index**

+3. **Store reference value in D462**
+(Exact meaning still under study)

+4. **Perform a series of VRAM writes**
+These writes do *not* store pixels — they clear or reset the relevant rows.

+5. **Disable scroll mode**

 6. **BIOS draws characters into the newly exposed bottom line**